sogaiu/ts-clojure/README.md

 }
 ```

-It's a long story that I won't go into here (^^;  The important thing
+It's a long story that I won't go into here (^^;

-is that the value associated with `parser` is pointed at an
+The important thing is that the value associated with `parser` is
-appropriate directory that matches your setup.
+appropriate.

+For example, in the above output, it is `"./tree-sitter-clojure"`,
+which would match a setup where:

+* `~/.config/tree-sitter/config.json` had the content mentioned above
+* `tree-sitter dump-languages` was invoked from within this project's
+  root directory
+* tree-sitter-clojure was cloned to be a subdirectory of this project

+I suspect most people don't set things up this way so YMMV.

 ### Tweak settings